-- 3. Knowing the furnace model, locate the high stage cooling air flow charts in the Specification Sheet applicable to your model.
-Look up the cooling air flow determined in step 2 and find the required cooling speed and adjustment setting. - Example: A \MVM960603BX furnace installed with a 2.5 ton air conditioning system.
+Knowing the furnace model, locate the high stage cooling air flow charts in the Specification Sheet applicable to your model.
+Look up the cooling air flow determined in step 2 and find the required cooling speed and adjustment setting.

+A \MVC950704CX furnace installed with a 2.5 ton air conditioning system.
 The air flow needed is 1000 CFM.
-Looking at the cooling speed chart for \MVM960603BX, find the air flow closest to 1000 CFM.
-A cooling airflow of 1000 CFM can be attained by selecting the cooling speed "C" and the adjustment to "normal". - 4.
-Continuous fan speed is selectable at 25%, 50%, 75% or 100% of the furnace's maximum airflow capability. - Example: If the furnace's maximum airflow capability is 2000 CFM, the continuous fan speed will be 0.25 x 2000 or 500 CFM. - 5.
-Locate the blower speed selection DIP switches on the integrated control module.
+Looking at the cooling speed chart for \MVC95704CX, find the air flow closest to 1000 CFM.
+A cooling airflow of 990 CFM can be attained by setting the cooling speed to "C" and the adjustment to 10% trim.

+4. Continuous fan speeds that provide 25, 50, 75 and 100% of the furnace's maximum airflow capability are selectable via dip switches S5-3, 4.

+If the furnace's maximum airflow capability is 2000 CFM and 25% continuous fan speed is selected, the continuous fan speed will be $0.25 \times 2000$ CFM = 500 CFM.

+- 5. Locate the blower speed selection DIP (S3) switches on the integrated control module.
 Select the desired "cooling" speed tap by positioning switches 1 and 2 appropriately.
-Select the desired "adjust" tap by positioning switches 9 and 10 appropriately.
-Refer to the dip switch chart for switch positions and their corresponding taps.
+Select the desired "adjust" tap by positioning switches 3 and 4 appropriately.
+To enable adjustments and select -5, 5, -10 or 10% trim, you must set dip switch S5-2 to ON.
+If S5-2 is in the OFF position , you will receive 0% trim.
+Refer to the following figure for switch positions and their corresponding taps.
 Verify CFM by noting the number displayed on the dual 7-segment LED display. - 6.
 The multi-speed circulator blower also offers several custom ON/OFF ramping profiles.
 These profiles may be used to enhance cooling performance and increase comfort level.
-The ramping profiles are selected using DIP switches 7 and 8.
+The ramping profiles are selected using DIP switches S4-1, 2.
 Refer to the following figure for switch positions and their corresponding taps.
-Refer to the bullet points below for a description of each ramping profile.
+Refer to the following bullet points for a description of each ramping profile.
 Verify CFM by noting the number displayed on the dual 7-segment LED display.